British military rifles: L96, L115 and L121A1 Sniper Rifles

 The L96 is a sniper rifle produced by Accuracy International derived from their PMR (Precision Marksman Rifle), which was designed in conjunction with double Olympic champion Malcolm Cooper.
 This weapon was adopted into British Service in the early 1980s as a replacement for the Lee–Enfield L42.
 The L96 in turn was replaced by the Accuracy International L115A3 rifle chambered in .338 Lapua Magnum.
+L121A1 is used in limited quantities by EOD units, UKSF and Royal Marine Maritime Sniper Teams.